gabbersepp/dev.to-posts/blog-posts/get-rid-of-mouse-buttons/get-rid-of-mouse-buttons.md

 C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\Tools
 ```

 The folder contains two versions, a 32 Bit and a 64 Bit version.
 You must choose it based on the bitness of the application you want to inspect.
-The WPF application is JITed as 32Bit application so I open that version.
+The WPF application is executed as 32Bit application so I open that version.
 Click onto the button I've marked red in this screenshot.
 A new window appears:

 ![](./assets/spypp-1.jpg)
 ![](./assets/spypp-2.jpg)